 Child Abduction in California

-grandparents and family members who have no legal
+grandparents and family members who have no legal rights to custody or

 contact a criminal defense attorney immediately to improve your chances